IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorial_actuarialApplications.md

 Below are examples of areas which Machine Learning could be used.

 <h3>Examples - Machine Learning</h3>
-* Fraud Detection
-Machine Learning could be used to detect outliers for claims and hence detect fraudulent claims.

 * Create a predictive model
 For example, we can use Machine Learning techniques to "train" and "automate" a model for prediction, which could reduce time in set-up if there was a large number of data points in question compared to more traditional / manual techniques.